 Later on at his home, Hiro learns from his mother as to why she declined the offer for her son to join Big Hero 6.
-Even though she and her deceased husband would have been proud of him serving their for the greater good of their country, they want him to live his childhood.
+Even though she and her deceased husband would have been proud of him serving for the greater good of their country, they want him to live his childhood.
 Shortly after he’s been laid down to sleep, Hiro suddenly gets an alarm as he springs out of bed and opens up a hidden monitor.
 He tells Baymax that his Bio-Atomic Parcel Detector has picked up a particular signal as he discovers that “he” has been found.
 We then shift over to the Giri Corporation as Mr. Oshima scolds Silver Samurai for not being able to recruit Hiro, especially since he had to do a lot of convincing to the board in order to have a former mutant villain be placed as team leader.
 After he takes his leave, fellow teammate Leiko Tanaka a.k.a.
 GoGo Tomago voices her hatred towards Oshima and chastises Kenichio for being an easy pushover to him while Aiko Miyazaki a.k.a.
 Honey Lemon criticizes her poor attitude.

 Over at an abandoned monastery within the Quonon Province, Hiro and Baymax are searching through the ravaged building for their specific target.
 Suddenly, they’re confronted by his childhood hero as his B-APD turned out to have a successful read.
 However, Sunfire exclaims that he didn’t want to be found as he reveals what has become of his body before telling Hiro that his own powers are slowly killing him.
-As Baymax restrains the unbelieving lad, Shiro inadvertently unleashes a sudden burst of flames in an attempt to gesture.
+As Baymax restrains the unbelieving lad, Shiro inadvertently unleashes a sudden burst of flames in an attempted gesture.
 Because he’s programmed to protect Hiro, Baymax transforms into a battle-dragon creature.
 Before he and Sunfire can fight each other, Hiro struggles to break up the scuffle.